 In 2020 the obvious happened at a time when I am finally old enough to manage my time effectively (ish).
 Taking advantage of no longer having a commute I started writing a bit each morning, and more on weekends.

-Zoom, suddenly I finished a book.
+Zoom, suddenly I

 I really like it.